thombergs/github-tester/README.md

 * choose one of your orgs and click on "Install"
 * follow the prompts

 ### Run the test app

+* you need Java 17 or higher installed
 * clone this repo
 * copy the private key you downloaded earlier into the file `private-key.pem` in the main folder of the repo
-* copy the "App ID" and "Client ID" into the respective fields in the file `src/main/resources/application.yml`
+* copy the "App ID", "Client ID", and "Client Secret" into the respective fields in the file `src/main/resources/application.yml`

-TODO: describe how to run the test app
+* run `./gradlew bootrun` in the main directory of this repo to start the app
+* open your browser at https://localhost:8080
+* click the "start test" link